 During the patent transfer process, a critical component of risk management involves identifying and mitigating potential pitfalls that can compromise the validity or enforceability of the transferred patent rights.
 Effective risk mitigation strategies are vital to confirm that the patent transfer is successful and that the patent rights are not jeopardized.

-Following a successful patent transfer, several post-transfer obligations must be fulfilled to maintain the patent rights remain valid and enforceable.
+Following a successful patent transfer, several post-transfer obligations must be fulfilled to keep the patent rights valid and enforceable.
 These obligations are crucial to ensure the newly transferred patent remains in good standing and can be enforced against infringers.
+Overlooking any of these obligations can result in loss of patent rights or weakened enforcement positions that undermine the value of the acquisition.

 Some of the key post-transfer obligations include: